-- Foster a culture in which all learners and staff feel able to report any concerns of wrong doing by anyone. - Seek to avoid potential malpractice by using the induction period and the learner handbook to inform learners of the Centre's policy on malpractice and the penalties for attempted and actual incidents of malpractice. - Show learners the appropriate formats to record cited texts and other materials or information sources. - Ask learners to declare that their work is their own. - Ask learners to provide evidence that they have interpreted and synthesised appropriate information and acknowledged any sources used. - Advise learners of the Centre's rules regarding whether AI tools (e.g., ChatGPT) can be used and, if so, require learners to acknowledge the use of artificial intelligence (AI) sources and provide copies of any interactions with AI tools made in the production of their work. - Report to Pearson all alleged, suspected and actual incidents of malpractice in accordance with JCQ Suspected Malpractice Policies and Procedures.
+- Foster a culture in which all learners and staff feel able to report any concerns of wrong doing by anyone. - Seek to avoid potential malpractice by using the induction period and the learner handbook to inform learners of the Centre's policy on malpractice and the penalties for attempted and actual incidents of malpractice. - Show learners the appropriate formats to record cited texts and other materials or information sources.

-• Where required, gather information for an investigation in accordance with Pearson instructions.
-Such an investigation will be supported by the Head of Centre/Principal/CEO and all personnel linked to the allegation.
+- Ask learners to declare that their work is their own. - Ask learners to provide evidence that they have interpreted and synthesised appropriate information and acknowledged any sources used. - Advise learners of the Centre's rules regarding whether AI tools (e.g., ChatGPT) can be used and, if so, require learners to acknowledge the use of artificial intelligence (AI) sources and provide copies of any interactions with AI tools made in the production of their work. - Report to Pearson all alleged, suspected and actual incidents of malpractice in accordance with JCQ Suspected Malpractice Policies and Procedures. - Where required, gather information for an investigation in accordance with Pearson instructions.
+Such an investigation will be supported by the Head of Centre / Principal / CEO and all personnel linked to the allegation - Comply with the requirements as set out in the Pearson policy.